virkat/virkat-website-full/README.md

 - Mobile-first design for excellent usability on all devices
 - Accessible navigation, color contrast, and keyboard support
 ## Social Sharing
 Share buttons are available on all blog posts and project/case study cards.
 Visitors can share content directly to X (Twitter), LinkedIn, Facebook, and WhatsApp.
+Blog shares now include the post title text and use per-post share URLs with Open Graph tags so platforms show the correct title and hero image in the preview.

 ## Badges
 Team member badges (e.g., Google Data Analytics) are displayed using image files.
 Ensure badge images are present in `assets/images/` and referenced with the correct filename in the HTML.